sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-902	Numbers At Most N Given Digit Set    		32.0%	Hard
+given a digit set, and n, return number of numbers composed only digits from the set <=n. pretty hard one.
+->>

 <<-906	Super Palindromes    		32.8%	Hard
 a number is super palindrome if itself is a palindrome also it is square of some other palindrome. find number of super palindrome in range [L,R].
 - itself check is trivials